rodispantelis/SFC-Embedding/README.md

 [Mored details.](https://rodispantelis.github.io/SFC-Embedding/DataCenters)

-A simple way to test these algorithms is to download the whole repository and run the jar files from console (use jdk-15) without changing the file structure.
+A simple way to test these algorithms is to download the whole repository and run the executable .jar files from console (use jdk-15) without changing the file structure.

 </details>